 Letchworth State Park

 In the remote northeastern part of New York's Adirondack Park, there are 46 rounded peaks that soar roughly 4,000 feet or more toward the sky.
 You don't need to hike them for glorious views.
 Set out from North Creek, New York, on Route 28N, which joins Route 30 South in Long Lake, then pick up Route 28 West in Blue Mountain Lake and follow it to Old Forge.
-Along the way, you'll want to allow time for a Gondola Skyride at Gore Mountain and a visit to the splendid Adirondack Experience, The Museum on Blue Mountain Lake: a sprawling complex that brings to life the people who've explored, settled, and cherished this wilderness.
+Along the way, you'll want to allow time for a scenic Gondola Skyride at Gore Mountain.
+Also, be sure to visit to the splendid Adirondack Experience, The Museum on Blue Mountain Lake: a sprawling complex that brings to life the people who've explored, settled, and cherished this wilderness.
 It's one of the top things to do in New York State.